 Arrion is a graduate of Mt.
 Angel Abbey & Seminary, in Oregon, with a Bachelor of Arts Degree in Philosophy (2018).

 Arrion is currently on pastoral year at Sacred Heart Church in Punahou, Honolulu.

 Preston Castro comes from St. Joseph Parish, Waipahu, and was raised by his grandparents, Roland and Edith Pascua, after his mother's passing.
 Preston has two younger sisters, a nephew and niece.

 Before becoming a seminarian for the Diocese of Honolulu, Preston was studying to become an elementary teacher.
 However, because of a promise he had made to his late mother to fulfill her dreams of him becoming a paramedic, he experienced a renewal in his faith, which eventually put him on the path to becoming a "paramedic" of souls, through the ministry of sacraments.

-Preston graduated with a Bachelor of Arts Degree in Philosophy from Mount Angel Seminary, Oregon (2018), and is currently in his first year of theological studies at St. Patrick's Seminary, Menlo Park, CA.
+Preston graduated with a Bachelor of Arts Degree in Philosophy from Mount Angel Abbey & Seminary, in Oregon (2018), and is currently on pastoral year.

 Kurt Meyer was born in Honolulu, Hawaii, to Frederick and Rebeca Meyer.
 He has an older brother, two older sisters and a younger brother.
 Kurt is a long-time parishioner from St. Philomena Church in Salt Lake, Oahu.
 He is an alumnus of Radford High School and graduated from the University of Hawaii at Manoa with a Bachelor of Business Administration Degree in Accounting and a Master of Business Administration degree.
 Kurt worked in the business world for several years before entering St. Patrick Seminary & University in Menlo Park, California, in 2017.